Fort Randall Dam: Hydroelectric Power

 The eight generating units of the Fort Randall Dam are capable of generating 40 megawatts of electricity each, with an annual production of 1.727 billion kilowatt-hours.
 The combined maximum capacity of 320 megawatts is enough to supply 245,000 households, according to the Corps of Engineers.
 The river behind the dam drains an area of 263480 mi2.
 Its reservoir, Lake Francis Case, has a surface area of 102000 acre at maximum operating pool, coinciding with a volume of 5.7 e6acre.ft.

 2011 Missouri River flood

 In June 2011, in response to the 2011 Missouri River Floods, the dam was releasing over 143000 ft3/s, which greatly exceeded its previous record release of 67000 ft3/s set in 1997.

 Visitor Center

-The Fort Randall Visitor Center is located on the western edge of Pickstown, South Dakota along U.S. Highway 281 and 18.
-Open from Memorial Day through Labor Day, the visitor center offers a view of Fort Randall Dam, Lake Francis Case and the Missouri River.
-Exhibits highlight the dam's construction, area natural and cultural history and paleontology.
+The Fort Randall Visitor Center is located on the western edge of Pickstown, South Dakota, along U.S. Highway 281 and 18.
+Open from Memorial Day through Labor Day, the visitor center offers a view of the Dam, Lake Francis Case, and the Missouri River.
+Exhibits highlight the dam's construction, area, natural and cultural history, and paleontology.
 There is also a freshwater aquarium with fish species found in the Missouri River.